-other words, job related reasons.
-16 Glenn, 841 F.2d at 1571.
+other words, job related reasons.16 Glenn, 841 F.2d at 1571.
 Although some courts occasionally use "jobrelated" and terminology like "business-related" or "legitimate business reason[s]" interchangeably, we believe that it is neither helpful nor advisable to do so.
-Terms like "business-related" have been used loosely in a number of cases to refer to factors that are in fact iob related.
-For example, in Aldrich, the Second Circuit used interchangeably the terms relatedness requirement," "legitimate business related differences in work responsibilities qualifications for the particular positions," "legitimate business-related considerations" describe "the proper legal standard for the factorother-than-sex defense."
+Terms like "business-related" have been used loosely in a number of cases to refer to factors that are in fact job related.
+For example, in Aldrich, the Second Circuit used interchangeably the terms "iobrequirement," "legitimate relatedness business related differences in work responsibilities and qualifications for the particular positions," and "legitimate business-related considerations" to describe "the proper legal standard for the factorother-than-sex defense."
 963 F.2d at 525, 527.
-Remanding the case to the district court, however, the Second Circuit was clear in its instructions: employer could justify the wage differential "only if the employer proves that the [factor relied on] is jobrelated."
-Id. at 527 (emphasis added).
-17
+Remanding the case to the district court, however, the Second Circuit was clear in its instructions: the employer could justify the wage differential "only if the employer proves that the [factor relied on] is jobrelated."
+Id. at 527 (emphasis added).17